jerryji1993/DNABERT/README.md

 # DNABERT
 This repository contains DNABERT package.
 In this package, we offers resources including: source codes of the DNABERT model, usage examples, pre-trained models, fine-tuned models and visulization tool.
-This package is still under-developing, more features will be included.
+This package is still under development, as more features will be included gradually.
 Training of DNABERT consists of general-purposed pre-training and task-specific fine-tuning.
-As a contribution of our project, we published the pre-trained models.
-We clone codes from [huggingface](https://github.com/huggingface/transformers) and adapt them to the DNA scenario.
+As a contribution of our project, we released the pre-trained models in this repository.
+We cloned codes from [huggingface](https://github.com/huggingface/transformers) and adapt them to the DNA scenario.